ibrahimboudaoud/rate-limiter-service/README.md

 **Sliding window log** — every key keeps a log of recent request timestamps.
 Old ones age out of the window as time passes.
 No banking, no bursts, just a hard smooth cap.

-Same problem, genuinely different behavior, and the demo is built specifically to make that difference visible instead of just telling you about it in a paragraph like this one.
+Same problem, genuinely different behavior, and the demo is built specifically to make that difference visible instead of just telling you about it in a paragraph (like this one).

 ## The demo

 Toggle between strategies and watch the internals live: the bucket panel shows a meter draining and refilling, the sliding window panel shows a timeline of timestamps aging out.
 Hit FIRE for a single request or FIRE x20 to burst it and watch the algorithms actually disagree with each other about what should happen.

 It's styled like a terminal/systems dashboard on purpose.
 Monospace, near-black, hard edges, green for allow, red for block.
-No gradients, no rounded cards, because a demo about watching a system's internals shouldn't look like a landing page.

 ## Running it locally